Understanding the 9 Teacher Enneagram Types

 Type 6: The Loyalist

-Your strengths here are serving and reaching out to students and parents, and building relationships in a positive classroom environment.
+Your strengths are serving and reaching out to students as well as parents, and building relationships in a positive classroom environment.
 You make sure students are getting what they need socially, behaviorally, and academically.

 the loyalist